revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 <details><summary><b>Show Answer </b></summary>

-> `Lint` or a linter, may be a static code analysis tool wont to flag programming errors, bugs, rhetorical errors and suspicious constructs.
+> `Lint` or a linter, may be a static code analysis tool to flag programming errors, bugs, rhetorical errors and suspicious constructs.
 The term originates from a UNIX utility that examined C language source code.

 </details>